alesssia/biostat_101/05_Descrittive_quantitative.md

 <!--
 A scatterplot displays the relationship between 2 numeric variables.
 For each data point, the value of its first variable is represented on the X axis, the second on the Y axis
 Notare assi non a zero.
 Per lo scatter va bene.

-launched an investigation after complaints from Joshua’s and other bereaved parents, and in 1998 two surgeons and the ex-chief executive were found guilty of serious medical misconduct.

-A Pearson correlation runs between −1 and 1, and expresses how close to a straight line the dots or data-points fall.
-A correlation of 1 occurs if all the points lie on a straight line going upwards, while a correlation of −1 occurs if all the points lie on a straight line going downwards.
-A correlation near 0 can come from a random scatter of points, or any other pattern in which there is no systematic trend upwards or downwards
+Correlazione `e una relazione tra due variabili in cui a ciascun valore di una corrisponda un valore dell’altra.
+Pearson correlation coefficient o indice di correlazione di Pearson, `e un in- dice che misura l’esistenza di una relazione lineare (o Correlazione) tra due variabili.
+Ha un valore compreso tra +1 e −1 , dove +1 corrispon- de alla perfetta correlazione lineare positiva, 0 corrisponde a un’assenza di correlazione lineare e −1 corrisponde alla perfetta correlazione lineare negativa.

+There is a considerable interest in the so-called ‘volume effect’ in surgery – the claim that busier hospitals get better survival rates, possibly since they achieve greater efficiency and have more experience.

 Attenzione alla causalita':
+Osservare una correlazione non implica un nesso di Causalit`a ma segnala la tendenza di una variabile a cambiare in funzione dell’altra (“correlazione non significa causazione”).
-0- the high correlation showed that bigger hospitals were associated with lower mortality.
+- the high correlation showed that bigger hospitals were associated with lower mortality.
 But we could not conclude that bigger hospitals caused the lower mortality.
 - piccoli ospedali hanno magari casi piu' semplici, che spiegano Leeds & Co

-But, as we shall explore further in Chapter 4 on causation, this presupposes the direction in which the influence might lie.
-Even in Figure 2.5(a) we cannot conclude that the higher survival rates were in any sense caused by the increased number of cases – in fact it could even be the other way round: better hospitals simply attracted more patients.
+- oppure better hospitals simply attracted more patients.

+launched an investigation after complaints from Joshua’s and other bereaved parents, and in 1998 two surgeons and the ex-chief executive were found guilty of serious medical misconduct.
 -->

 ---
-## Correlazione & valori anomali
+## Correlazione & valori estremi

 <span style="display:block; height:1px;"></span>